-The School has an operating lease agreement with the Orleans Parish School Board (OPSB) to use the facilities and contents located at 727 Carondelet Street, New Orleans, Louisiana, or any locations that the School and OPSB may approve.
 The lease agreement coincides with the term of the charter school contract and its extensions that the Louisiana Board of Elementary and Secondary Education granted until June 30, 2025.
 For the use of the facilities, the School reimburses flood and property insurance costs to OPSB.
-The School paid a user fee of \$68,856 and \$66,538 for the years ended June 30, 2023 and 2022, respectively.
+The School paid a user fee of \$115,723 and \$68,856 for the years ended June 30, 2024 and 2023, respectively.
 The user fee is for reimbursement of the OPSB flood and property insurance.
 The user fee is included in occupancy expense on the Statement of Activities.